opentensor/developer-docs/docs/dynamic-tao/emission.md

 1. 41% by miners
 1. 41% by validators and their stakers:
     1. First, validators extract their take.
-    1. Then, TAO and alpha are emitted to stakers according to the relative weight of those tokens.
+    1. Then, TAO and alpha are emitted to stakers in proportion to the validators' holdings in each token.
 TAO emissions are sourced by swapping a portion of alpha emissions to TAO through the subnet's liquidity pool.

         For validator x's TAO stake $\tau_x$, and alpha stake $\alpha_x$, and the global TAO weight $w_{\tau}$: